vendure-ecommerce/vendure-demo/README.md

 ## Running Locally

-To run locally, install dependencies with `yarn` and then run the script with `node index.js`.
+To run locally, install dependencies with `yarn` and then run the script with `yarn start`.

 ## Running in Docker